aadhavans2027/ccat/README.md

 ### Getting Started
 The config files are embedded within the binary.
 They will automatically be installed to the correct location (`%APPDATA/ccat` on Windows, `~/.config/ccat` on UNIX) when the program is first run.

+As written above, if provided a file with extension `.example`, the program will look for the config file named `example.conf`.
+If such a file doesn't exist, the file is printed out without any highlighting.

 ---

+### Config Files

+The config files are written in YAML, and have the following syntax:

+`"<regex>": COLOR"`

+Note that the regex must be enclosed in double quotes, and the color must be capitalized.

+---

 ### TODO:
 - Allow user to define colors at runtime by reading RGB values from a config file.
+- Allow users to provide a config file in the command-line, overriding the extension-based config file.
 - Provide releases.